pixelmord/prototype-demo/README.md

 # Prototype demo (micro frontend architecture)

-This is a hello world setup for rapidly building prototypes that despite being a prototype can be quickly adapted and deployed to GCloud and integrated with a CI system of your choice.
+This is a hello world setup for "rapidly" building prototypes implementing a complex microfrontend architecture.
+Despite being a prototype it can be quickly adapted and deployed to GCloud and integrated with a CI system of your choice.

 ## project packages